-The financial statements of the Parent Company have been prepared using the historical cost basis, except for financial assets at fair value through other comprehensive income (FVOCI) that have been measured at fair value.
-The parent company financial statements are presented in Philippine Peso (P), which is also the Parent Company's functional currency and all values are rounded to the nearest Philippine peso except when otherwise indicated.
+The accompanying interim consolidated financial statements of the Group have been prepared using the historical cost basis, except for financial assets at fair value through other comprehensive income (FVOCI) that have been measured at fair value.
+The consolidated financial statements are presented in Philippine Peso (P), which is also the Parent Company's functional currency and all values are rounded to the nearest Philippine peso except when otherwise indicated.

-The parent company financial statements provide comparative information in respect of the previous period.
-While there are recent signs of increased market activity with the easing of quarantine measures in key areas in the Philippines, management believes that the impact of COVID 19 situation will remain fluid and evolving and the pace of recovery remains uncertain.
+The interim consolidated financial statements provide comparative information in respect of the previous period.
+While there are recent signs of increased market activity with the easing of quarantine measures in key areas in the Philippines, management believes that the impact of COVID 19 situation will remain and recovery is going to be gradual.